Unusual Malaysian Drinks You Want To Try

 The blend of fruits depends on the shop or vendor.

-You can choose your favorite local fruits at home and blitz away with yogurt with some ice cubes.
+You can choose your favorite local fruits at home and blitz away with yogurt and some ice cubes.

 Malaysian Drinks Made with Grains or Dried Fruit